Snowiiii/Pumpkin/docs/config/resource-pack.md

 :::

 #### `force`: Boolean
-Weather to force the client to download the resource pack or not.
+Whether to force the client to download the resource pack or not.
 If the client declines the download, they will be kicked from the server.

 :::code-group
 ```toml [features.toml] {3}